 - Forearm size: 11–13.5 inches

 These proportions also line up fairly well with how much muscle a skinny guy can expect to build naturally.
-To give you an idea of what that looks like, here’s a photo of me with a 31-inch waist, 15.5-inch biceps, and 12.5-inch forearms:
+To give you an idea of what that looks like, here’s a photo of me when I had a 31-inch waist, 15.5-inch biceps, and 12.5-inch forearms:

-How Long Does it Take to Get Bigger Arms?
+How Long Does it Take to Build Bigger Arms?

-Now, if you’re like me, and you’re trying to go from 10-inch arms up to 15+ inches, that’s a longer road.
+If you’re like me, trying to go from 10-inch to 16-inches arms, that’s a longer road.
 It might take you a few bulks to get there.
-Especially because your gains will slow as you inch closer to your genetic potential.
-But with every 1–2 inches that you add, you can expect a fairly dramatic improvement in how your arms look.
+Your newbie gains will grind to a groaning halt.
+You’ll need to march slowly through the intermediate badlands.
+But with every 1–2 inches you add, you can expect your arms to look dramatically more muscular.

 Why Do Skinny Guys’ Arms Lag Behind?